intum/rubocop-intum/README.md

 gem 'rubocop-intum', require: false
 ```

-And add to the top of your project's RuboCop configuration file:
+And add to the top of your project's RuboCop configuration file (`.rubocop.yml`) :

   ```yml
   inherit_gem: